 Keeping your baby’s precious little clothes and blankets in good condition for future generations is easy to do.
 Just imagine the joy or embarrassment your child will feel when you share those first clothes with a future spouse!
-This step-by-step guide will ensure that the items will be stored safely away for a few years until a sibling or cousin arrives or for the next generation.
+This step-by-step guide will ensure that the items will be stored safely away for a few years until a sibling or cousin arrives or for decades until they are needed by the next generation.

-Get started by making sure the garments or blankets are completely clean and stain free by laundering or dry cleaning each piece.
-If you are not sure if the item is clean, it's worth the effort to wash it again to be safe.
-Pay particular attention to stains and be certain that pieces are completely dry before packing away.
+Before you begin to pack anything away, start by making sure the garments or blankets are completely clean and stain free by laundering or dry cleaning each piece.
+If you are not sure if the item is clean, it's worth the effort to wash it again to be completely safe.
+Pay particular attention to stained areas and be certain that pieces are completely dry before packing away.
 Moisture is not your friend!

 For dry clean only pieces, take them to a professional and point out the problem areas.
 Since dry cleaning is a bit of a misnomer (a wet cleaning solution is used); again, be certain the items are completely dry before storing.
-I like to wait a day or so before packing away just to be sure.
+It is best to wait a day or so before packing away just to be sure the fabric is dry.

 It is important to use the right type of storage container to prevent yellowing.
 One choice is to use storage boxes sold for archival storage.
 These are usually made of acid-free paper and are perfectly safe to use.
 However, if you are concerned about the box getting crushed or the expense, purchase a plastic storage box.
 The box must be made of cast polypropylene to be safe for your keepsakes.
 Look for the #5 within the recycling triangle or the letters “PP” to be sure that you have the correct type of plastic that will not emit fabric-damaging chemicals.

 You will also need to purchase archival tissue paper.
-It must be both acid-free and lignin – a chemical compound derived from wood - free.
+It must be both acid-free and lignin-free.
+Lignin is a chemical compound derived from wood.

 Wash and dry your hands before handling the keepsakes to get rid of lotion or creams that can stain clothing.
 If there are any metal buttons on the clothes, remove them and store separately by wrapping them in tissue.
 The metal can rust or corrode and cause staining.